-The _freea function deallocates a memory block (memblock) that was previously allocated by a call to _malloca. _freea checks to see if the memory was allocated on the heap or the stack.
-If it was allocated on the stack, _freea does nothing.
-If it was allocated on the heap, the number of freed bytes is equivalent to the number of bytes requested when the block was allocated.
-If memblock is NULL, the pointer is ignored and _freea immediately returns.
-Attempting to free an invalid pointer (a pointer to a memory block that was not allocated by _malloca) might affect subsequent allocation requests and cause errors.
+The free function deallocates a memory block (memblock) that was previously allocated by a call to calloc, malloc, or realloc.
+The number of freed bytes is equivalent to the number of bytes requested when the block was allocated (or reallocated, in the case of realloc).
+If memblock is NULL, the pointer is ignored and free immediately returns.
+Attempting to free an invalid pointer (a pointer to a memory block that was not allocated by calloc, malloc, or realloc) may affect subsequent allocation requests and cause errors.

 After a memory block has been freed, _heapmin minimizes the amount of free memory on the heap by coalescing the unused regions and releasing them back to the operating system.
 Freed memory that is not released to the operating system is restored to the free pool and is available for allocation again.

-A call to _freea must accompany all calls to _malloca.
-It is also an error to call _freea twice on the same memory.
-When the application is linked with a debug version of the C run-time libraries, particularly with _malloc_dbg features enabled by defining _CRTDBG_MAP_ALLOC, it is easier to find missing or duplicated calls to _freea.
+When the application is linked with a debug version of the C run-time libraries, free resolves to _free_dbg.
 For more information about how the heap is managed during the debugging process, see The CRT Debug Heap.

 __declspec(noalias), meaning that the function is guaranteed not to modify global variables.
 For more information, see noalias.

 |free||<stdlib.h> and <malloc.h>|